 5. St. Cloud Technical & Community College

 The Paralegal Basic Law program at St. Cloud Technical & Community College is an associate’s of science degree program that teaches students how to understand the basics of U.S. and state law.
-Students learn how the court systems work at the state and federal level, have basic comprehension of civil law, be able to understand administrative, contract, tort and statutory laws, perform legal research and have a basic understanding of Westlaw.
+Students learn how the court systems work at the state and federal level, have a basic comprehension of civil law, be able to understand administrative, contract, tort, and statutory laws, perform legal research, and have a basic understanding of Westlaw.
 Students also have the opportunity to participate in a paralegal internship to apply the skills they learn to real-life situations.

 St. Cloud Technical & Community College (SCTCC) is a public community college that offers 2-year degree programs in associate’s of the arts, sciences, and applied sciences.
-The school was originally a vocational technical college and offers training in transportation technology, manufacturing, and construction.
+The school was originally a vocational-technical college and offers training in transportation technology, manufacturing, and construction.
 SCTCC offers transfer studies for students seeking to earn a bachelor’s degree at another university.